 Posted on June 11, 2019 in minecraft

-The biggest part of this update is the rewriting of how blocks are handled, to be more in line with the way modern Minecraft works.
+The most significant part of this update is the rewriting of block handling to be more in line with the way modern Minecraft works.
 For more information about the Minecraft changes, I've given a quick overview of them in this post.
 As this is a very fundamental aspect of Minecraft and WorldEdit, there are a lot of changes in the way WorldEdit works for both users and developers.

-I have gone over some of these changes in a prior post, so I'll only briefly touch on those ones here.
-This is also a mostly user-facing post, so I won't go too in-depth on the developer changes.
+I have gone over some of these changes in a prior post, so I'll only briefly touch on those here.
+This post is also mostly user-facing, so I won't go too in-depth on the developer changes.